evernym/verity-sdk/README.md

 ### Data retention
 More information about the data retention on Verity, the default configuration and how default can be changed can be found [here](docs/DataRetention.md).

+### Authentication Webhooks
+More information about authenticating webhooks can be found [here](docs/AuthenticatingWebhooks.md).

 ### Improving documentation

 Can’t find what you are looking for, or have suggestions on what to include in the docs?
 [Drop us a line](mailto:support@evernym.com), we'd love to receive your ideas.